menotti/playground-41d1904q/markdowns/masking.md

 ## Performance

-Conditional load using masks is a branchless conditional, it's not really a branch so it doesn't have branch mispredictions, and the CPU can make better use of out-of-order execution.
+Conditional load using masks aren't real branches so it doesn't have mispredictions, and the CPU can make better use of out-of-order execution.
 But this comes with a price.
 As it's branchless and all the conditional execution is done with masks operations, both branches are always calculated and executed.
 If you have a pretty complex calculation on value_false, it will be always calculated even if it happens only 0.00001% of the time.
 This can lead to performance problems if there are parts of the code rarely needed, but computationally very expensive.